miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 previously-established MISO environment, restart MISO.

-# Building the Application

-`cd` into `$MISO_SRC`.
-Build the application using:

-    mvn clean package

-There will be an important build artefact: `miso-web/target/ROOT.war`

-# Releasing and Upgrading
+# Installing and Upgrading

-Prior to release, ensure that you have followed the instructions in the above and have WAR files for both MISO (`ROOT.war`) and, if desired, [Run Scanner](https://github.com/miso-lims/runscanner)(`runscanner-*.war`).
+Prior to the installation, ensure that you have followed the instructions in the above and have WAR files for both MISO (`ROOT.war`) and, if desired, [Run Scanner](https://github.com/miso-lims/runscanner)(`runscanner-*.war`).

 To install or upgrade, perform the following steps:

+1. If performing an upgrade, make sure to read all release notes since the previous version you were running.
+Some releases indicate additional upgrade instructions, which may include
+   * Configuration changes (in `miso.properties` or elsewhere)
+   * Database preparation or cleanup steps
+   * Other necessary steps or warnings
 1. Backup your existing database.
 1. Stop MISO's Tomcat.
-1. Remove `$CATALINA_HOME/webapps/ROOT` directory and `$CATALINA_HOME/webapps/ROOT.war` file.
+1. Remove `$CATALINA_HOME/webapps/ROOT` directory and `$CATALINA_HOME/webapps/ROOT.war` file if they exist.
-1. Copy the `ROOT.war` from the build to `$CATALINA_HOME/webapps`.
+1. Copy the new `ROOT.war` to `$CATALINA_HOME/webapps`.
-1. Make any necessary configuration changes to `$CATALINA_HOME/conf/Catalina/localhost/miso.properties`.
 1. Migrate the database to the newest version.
 (Described below.)
 1. If also releasing Run Scanner, deploy it:
     1. Stop Run Scanner's Tomcat.